1,058-km metro network under construction in 27 cities: Union Minister Puri | Business

 Puri said under the leadership of Prime Minister Narendra Modi, the country is seeing a ''massive surge in expansion'' of the metro network.

-He said 721 km of the metro line was operational in 18 cities in the country at present, while a network of 1,058 km route length with new stations was under construction in 27 cities.
+He said 721 km of metro line was operational in 18 cities in the country at present, while a network of 1,058 km route length was under construction in 27 cities.

-Puri praised the DMRC on running services with due protocols amid the coronavirus pandemic and said that in the pre-Covid period, its ridership (passengers journeys) was about 65 lakh per day and the hope is to reclaim it gradually while ensuring the comfort and safety of people.
+Puri praised the DMRC on running services with due protocols amid the coronavirus pandemic, and said that in the pre-Covid period, its ridership (passengers journeys) was about 65 lakh per day and the hope is to reclaim it gradually while ensuring comfort and safety of people.

 With this, the 59-km-long Majlis Park-Shiv Vihar corridor or the Pink Line, which spans 38 stations, has been fully linked for the first time.

-The section, 289 km of which had proved to be a major bottleneck for the DMRC, was opened for passengers from 3 pm onwards.
+The section, 289 metre of which had proved to be a major bottleneck for the DMRC, was opened for passengers from 3 pm onwards.

 With the opening of this section, the Delhi Metro network span is now about 390 km with 285 stations, including the Noida–Greater Noida Metro Corridor and Rapid Metro, Gurgaon.

-The Pink Line corridor will further be extended from Majlis Park to Maujpur in phase-4, making it the longest single metro corridor in India at approximately 70 km in length.
+The Pink Line corridor will further be extended from Majlis Park to Maujpur in phase-4, making it the longest single metro corridor in India at approximately 70 km of length.

 After completion of phase–4, the Pink Line will also become the only ring corridor of the metro in the country, Puri said in his address.